-April 5, 2021: 22 ladies of the Parish of Bonne Bay North Prayer Quilt Group formed an honour guard at the funeral procession of one of their
+April 5, 2021: 22 ladies of the Parish of Bonne Bay North Prayer Quilt Group formed an honour guard at the funeral procession of one of their members, Marjorie Payne, who passed away March 9, 2021.
+Marjorie was a very active member of the group who attended every week and thoroughly

-Save Money Plus Earn AIR MILES[®]!
+Save Money Plus Earn AIR MILES®!